fieldtrip/website/reference/ft_connectivitysimulation.md

  parameters on the simulation is not really clear.
 This method will be disabled in the future.

- Required configuration options:
+ Required configuration options
    cfg.covmat    = covariance matrix between the signals cfg.delay     = delay vector between the signals in samples

- Optional configuration options:
+ Optional configuration options
    cfg.bpfilter  = 'yes' (or 'no')
    cfg.bpfreq    = [bplow bphigh] (default: [15 25])
    cfg.demean    = 'yes' (or 'no')